kStoko23/BookFlix/README.md

 I tried to not use AI first, but develop as much as I can by myself (again to learn that stuff better), but there were situations that Claude did a good chunk of work.
 Mainly I used him for styling & design cues, because I didn't want to conecrn myself a lot about those  with this project.
 My main goal was to learn Angular & .NET, so I gave up styling to LLM so I could focus on working on core funcionality.
 I also used Claude during implementing validation, to check if I missed some case that data would be invalid, but could pass validation.
 Other than that I asked some general questions about proper structurization of a project (both Api and Web part) and some weird bugs I encountered and couldn't figure out on my own.

 I'm aware of lack of proper testing suite for the backend and will want to work on that next.
-I also didn't implement refresh tokens as of yet, but will work on that too.
 I'm aware of problems it generates at least, so there's that.

 ---